loks0n/loks0n.github.io/content/you-should-buy-400-toothbrushes/index.md

 ![£1 for a brush](amazon-toothbrush.png)

-Whilst £1 for single brush is a relatively mundane price, **£390 for 390 brushes** is *awful* if the brushes are purchased at once.
+Whilst £1 for a single brush is a relatively mundane price, **£390 for 390 brushes** is *awful* if the brushes are purchased at once.

 A cursory search reveals [wholesale deals like this one](https://www.ebay.co.uk/itm/255265071545), offering **400 brushes for only £132**!

 ![£1 for a brush](ebay-toothbrush.png)

 Wow!
 And don't forget about inflation: the CPI inflation rate in the United Kingdom averaged [2.50 percent from 1989 until 2021](https://www.ons.gov.uk/economy/inflationandpriceindices/timeseries/l55o/mm23).
-You might reasonable guestimate, therefore, a toothbrush purchased in 10 years time might cost you **£1.28** compared the **£1** you'd buy today.
+You might reasonable guestimate, therefore, a toothbrush purchased in 10 years might cost you **£1.28** compared to the **£1** you'd buy today.

 Buy your lifetime supply of toothbrushes in 1 go, and you'll escape the inevitable march of inflation.

 # Sociological

 Should society collapse, you can be the *legend* that had the foresight to stock up on the real essential items.
-Everyone else is stuck with useless electronics that hasn't worked since the initial apocolyptic solar flare.
-Not only do healthy teeth vastly improve a survivors quality of life: they might even be a useful bartering item, should it come to it.
+Everyone else is stuck with useless electronics that haven't worked since the initial apocalyptic solar flare.
+Not only do healthy teeth vastly improve a survivor's quality of life: they might even be a useful bartering item, should it come to it.

-Even if society remains intact, you can dip into your brush supply to produce a last minute Christmas gift.
+Even if society remains intact, you can dip into your brush supply to produce a last-minute Christmas gift.

 If that won't convince you: know this.
 People would worship you for your toothbrushes.